-The proposal should provide site-specific water and salt balances for both pre- and post-development scenarios under a range of potential climatic conditions (guided by, for example, by the Australian Climate Futures Tool developed by CSIRO (https://www.climatechangeinaustralia.gov.au/en/projections-tools/climate-futures-tool/introduction-climate-futures/)).
+The proposal should provide site-specific water and salt balances for both pre- and post-development scenarios under a range of potential climatic conditions (guided by, for example, the Australian Climate Futures Tool developed by CSIRO).
 These balances should illustrate all surface water and groundwater inputs, outputs and diversions in and near the project area.

 The water and salt balances should use consistent water metrics and definitions and be accompanied by relevant contextual information and statements of accuracy.
-The assessment documentation should provide a water-accounting framework (Minerals Council of Australia 2022) that describes an input-output statement for each site, including the accuracy table which provides information on the accuracy of the data and whether the data used were measured, estimated or simulated.
+The assessment documentation should provide a water-accounting framework (Minerals Council of Australia 2022) that describes an input-output statement for each site, including an accuracy table which provides information on the accuracy of the data and whether the data used were measured, estimated or simulated.

 Information is needed about water and salt stores for the site and the movement of water and salt between stores, tasks (e.g., coal handling and processing, dust suppression, underground mining) and treatment plants within the site.
-This should include discussion on the implications to water resources regarding:
+This should include discussion on the implications for water resources regarding:

-- estimates of water use in open water evaporation and evapotranspiration, including seasonal and interannual variations; - predicted changes to vegetation water use and access as a result of the proposed project; and - assessment of the potential impact of any changes to any take, store or flow of water and mass or concentration of salt, including long-term storage, arising from the proposed project.
+- estimates of water use in open-water evaporation and evapotranspiration, including seasonal and interannual variations - predicted changes to vegetation water use and access as a result of the proposed project - assessment of the potential impact of any changes to any take, store or flow of water and mass or concentration of salt, including long-term storage, arising from the proposed project.

 Estimates of the quality and quantity of external water supply and operational discharges under dry, median and wet conditions should be provided.
-Volumes and quality of operational discharges and beneficial uses should be described and predicted for during and after the project.
+Volumes and quality of operational discharges and beneficial uses during and after the project should be described and predicted.

-For new coal seam gas projects, there is a large degree of uncertainty around produced water volumes and salt loads.
+For new CSG projects, there is a large degree of uncertainty around produced water volumes and salt loads.
 Despite this, estimates of water and salt volumes are required, and the uncertainty associated with these estimates should be quantified in the assessment documentation.
-Proposed management options for produced salt and brines should consider the uncertainty in these estimates and the potential for, and nature of, possible contaminants in the salt and brines.
-Management options for salt and brines should be considered with regard to their appropriateness over short- to long-term time scales and after project closure.
+Proposed management options for flowback and produced waters are required.
+In addition, management options for waste salt and brines, including associated contaminants in the brines, should be specified over short- and long-term time scales and after project closure.